Flesheater: Plot

-The film starts with a group of kids taking a hayride in the country on Halloween.
+The film starts with a group of college students taking a hayride in the country on Halloween.
 They pay the local farmer to take them to a secluded area of the forest.
-The kids arrive and begin drinking, telling the farmer to come back after dark to pick them up.
+The students arrive and begin drinking, telling the farmer to come back in the morning to pick them up.
 As the party wears on the group separates to find their own little love nests.

-Meanwhile, the farmer has stumbled across a large tree stump which he proceeds to remove with the help of his tractor.
-Under the stump is a large wooden box with an ancient seal telling not to break open the box.
+Meanwhile, another farmer has stumbled across a large tree stump which he proceeds to remove with the help of his tractor.
+Under the stump is a large wooden box with an ancient seal warning not to break open the box.
 The farmer breaks the seal and opens the box.
-Inside is the Bill Heinzman "Flesheater" who proceeds to eat the farmer making him a zombie in the process.
+Inside is a dead man who proceeds to come back to life and eat the farmer making him a zombie in the process.
 Both zombies head towards where the kids are.
+At the same time, the farmer who brought the kids to the woods is also attacked by the zombies and turns into one himself.

-Two of the kids who retreated to the barn for some alone time are killed by the flesheaters.
-As the flesh-eater is killing the kids, two of their friends walk in and see what's happening then they run outside to warn the group at the party.
+Two of the kids who retreated to the barn for some alone time are killed by the zombies.
+As the lead zombie is killing the kids, two of their friends walk in and see what's happening then they run outside to warn the group at the party.
 Inside the barn the kids who were attacked become zombies and head out of the barn for fresh victims back near the party and one of the girls is attacked in the woods by the zombies.
 It tears a chunk of shoulder away but the girl is saved by her boyfriend who hears her screams and tackles the flesh-eater.

-The remaining kids retreat to the old "Spencers Farm" a dis-used farmhouse in the woods.
+The remaining kids retreat to the old "Spencer's Farm" a vacant farmhouse in the woods.
 They proceed to nail up the windows and doors.
 They manage to phone the police but the call is cut short when a zombie outside rips the phone line out.

 Meanwhile, the two kids who escaped from the barn have caught up with the group (who refuse to open the doors in case of an attack) so the two kids hide in the basement and lock the door.
 Upstairs the girl bitten on the shoulder dies and returns as a zombie.
 Just as she gets up the zombies outside break in and the remaining group are slaughtered, each becoming a zombie and heading into the woods for more victims.